 But the practice of paying for placement, as with other forms of payola before it, hasn’t died out.
 It’s just been remixed.

 How do you turn music into money?
-The hype economy, is well established here.
+The hype economy, is well established.
 We’ve all known about payola forever.
 There are even academic attempts to quantify it, e.g. the classic (Salganik, Dodds, and Watts 2006; Salganik and Watts 2008).

 Interesting trend: Speculator copyright markets such as Royalty Exchange allow bidding on the value of copyright claims.
 They seem to be fairly big-ticket.

-Here are some small-ticket services for me to review at a later date to weaponize.
+Here are some small-ticket services for me to review at a later date for promotion across social media.

 Nitty gritty, Bandcamp marketing.